kingdomdvlpr/gatsby-starter-netlify-cms/src/pages/blog/2019-08-28-pricing-for-creating-and-maintaining-a-website.md

 ---
-templateKey: 'blog-post'
+templateKey: blog-post
-title: 'Pricing for creating and maintaining a website, explained'
+title: Pricing for creating and maintaining a website, explained
 date: 2019-08-28T17:30:00.000Z
 featuredpost: false
 featuredimage:
 tags:
   - pricing
 ---

 My plan is not to upset others in the same space as myself but to educate people in their search for someone like me.